smtkuo/ai-chart-analysis/README.md

 ## Disclaimer

-The analysis provided by ChartMaster AI is for educational purposes only and should not be considered as financial advice.
+The analysis provided by AI Chart Analysis is for educational purposes only and should not be considered as financial advice.
 Always conduct your own research and consult with financial professionals before making investment decisions.